 - Serve hot with desired toppings like cilantro, green onion, avocado, tomato, yogurt etc.

-- Don't cut the recipe.
-It might seem like 2 lbs of chicken and 2 cups of rice is a lot but it's not.
+- Don’t cut the recipe.
+It might seem like 2 pounds of chicken and 2 cups of rice is a lot but it’s not.
 This meal was gone between 2 adults and 2 boys in one night.
-You can always refrigerate and freeze leftovers - see below.
+You can always refrigerate and freeze leftovers.

-- I used basmati brown rice as it stays more separated than long-grain one.
+- Brown rice: I used basmati brown rice as it stays more separated than long grain rice.

-- If using not low sodium canned tomatoes, add less salt to taste at the end.
+- Low sodium: If using not low sodium canned tomatoes, add less salt to taste at the end.

-- Low sodium chicken broth or stock is OK instead of water.
+- More flavorful: Low sodium chicken broth or chicken stock is OK instead of water.
+Add a can of diced green chilies for even more Tex Mex taste.

 - Lid.
 Your lid should fit tightly.
 If it’s not then rice might need longer cook time.